Hungry (Winger song)

-"Hungry" is a single by American rock band Winger, from their album Winger.
+"Hungry" is a song by American rock band Winger from their debut album Winger.
 Released as a single in 1989, the song charted at No. 85 in the US.
-The B-side was "Time To Surrender", taken from the same album.
+The B-side was "Time to Surrender", taken from the same album.
 A music video was released which dealt with a man falling into a depression after his new wife dies in a car crash.
 In the beginning of the music video, before the car crashes, the song "Headed for a Heartbreak" can be heard playing on the radio.